grafana/beyla/docs/sources/quickstart/cpp.md

 variable.
 This will print the traces of your instrumented service in the standard output of Beyla.

-Please notice that Beyla requires to run with administrative privileges.
+Notice that Beyla requires to run with administrative privileges.

 ```sh
 export OTEL_EXPORTER_OTLP_ENDPOINT=https://otlp-gateway-prod-eu-west-0.grafana.net/otlp